-This January, Technische Universität Darmstadt and the Koehler Paper Group will kick off the Green Coating Collaboration, a research partnership aimed at developing functional surfaces from sustainable raw materials.
+The Koehler Paper Group and the Darmstadt Institute of Technology (TU Darmstadt) have launched the Green Coating Collaboration, a research partnership aimed at developing functional surfaces from sustainable raw materials.

 Koehler has already laid the foundation with an investment of over 300 million euros in its Kehl mill, where the company plans to produce paper-based solutions with special barrier properties.
 The objective is to replace plastic with sustainable paper solutions wherever possible and practical.